 The LPGA recognizes that some banned substances have legitimate medical Uses.
-Accordingly, the LPGA allows an exception to be made for a Player with a documented medical history demonstrating the need for Use of a Prohibited Substance, provided that the performance enhancing effects are minimal or eliminated.
+Accordingly, the LPGA may allow an exception to be made for a Player with a documented medical history demonstrating the need for Use of a Prohibited Substance or Prohibited Method, provided that the criteria for a TUE are met.